 - Level 3: Grades 9, 10, 11 and 12

-For deadlines and more information, select your state:
+For deadlines, online submission forms and more information, select your state:

 HOW TO ENTER IN 10 EASY STEPS!

-- Select a fiction or nonfiction book, short story, poem, essay, or speech (excluding song lyrics) that you have read and about which you have strong feelings.
+- Select a fiction or nonfiction book, book series, short story, poem, essay, or speech (excluding song lyrics) that you have read and about which you have strong feelings.

 - Imagine sitting down with the author of this work and sharing your personal thoughts.
 Your letter should be personal and sincere, more like a private conversation rather than book report or a fan letter.